Searching in Operating A Business [clear]

 - The Secretary of State’s office to find out if you need to register your business in Idaho as a foreign corporation or LLC.

 - The Idaho State Tax Commission to learn about taxes you may need to pay, permits you may need, and to establish an employee withholding tax account for your employees who live or work in Idaho.
-If an employee earns $2,500 or more from work performed in Idaho, you need to withhold state income tax.
+If an employee earns income from work performed in Idaho, you need to withhold state income tax.

 - The Idaho Industrial Commission to learn about workers compensation insurance requirements.